Type: Cloud Hosting

 A few years later, in the 1990s, a computing model called Grid Computing emerged, in which several computers could share their resources to perform large calculations and data processing.
 By uniting these two concepts, virtual machine and grid computing, it was possible to create virtual machines much more powerful than the individual computers that make up the system.

-Emergence of the term Cloud Computing
+Emergence of the term Cloud Computing in India

 The term cloud computing was first used in the 1990s to represent a network of servers – of unknown number and location – that can be accessed over the internet and capable of performing large calculations (data processing).
 See the image below for the basic concept of cloud computing.